kmeaton/RNASeq_Workshop/README.md

 The sample datasets used in this analysis are publicly available on NCBI.
 The version of the *A. polyacanthus* genome used is available at accession number GCF_002109545.1.
 The raw RNA-Seq reads are available under NCBI BioProject Number PRJNA489934 and SRA accession number SRP160415.
 We thank the following authors of the study that generated this dataset: Moises Bernal, Celia Schunter, Robert Lehmann, Damien Lightfoot, Bridie Allan, Heather Veilleux, Jodie Rummer, Philip Munday, and Timothy Ravasi, as they have graciously allowed us to use their data (Bernal et al. 2020, *Science Advances* 6(12): eaay3423).

 The formatting of this tutorial, as well as the "Getting set up" portion of this page, borrow heavily from the Scripting for Biologists python tutorials written by [Jamie Oaks](http://phyletica.org) available [here](https://github.com/joaks1).

+Portions of the analysis pipeline followed here (especially the code for StringTie, the code used to prep read counts for DESeq2, and portions of the R code and analyses in DESeq2) were based on code and activities from [Tonia Schwartz's](https://www.schwartzlab-ecoevolutionarygenomics.org/) Functional Genomics class at Auburn University.